AlistairCurd/PERPL-Python3/README.md

     e.g., `mamba activate perpl`

 3. Install perpl:
     * To use without downloading this repository: `pip install perpl`
+    * To use notebooks or develop:
+        a.
+Clone or download this repository

-   * To use notebooks or develop: Navigate to your copy of this repository, then `pip install .`
+        b.
+Navigate to your copy of this repository, then `pip install .`

 ### Run scripts